Stranger Things as Actual Play: Table Logic, Not Plot Logic

 Start with the harebrained schemes: the rat-trap contraptions, the bait plans, the “let's lure the demon to our location so we can go at it with a baseball bat."

-Also, tabletop plans are rarely “a plan” so much as a pile of pet ideas that have negotiated a shaky truce.
+Also, tabletop plans are rarely “a plan" so much as a pile of pet ideas that have negotiated a shaky truce.
 Somebody insists the monster will definitely follow loud music, because they bought the prop.
 Somebody else has spent all week making a bat wrapped in duct tape and roofing nails and is not leaving it on the bench.
 The quiet player, finally sick of watching everyone debate which approach sounds slightly less deranged, says they can rig fishing line across the hallway.
-Five minutes later the party has agreed to lure an extradimensional predator with a boom box, trip it like a slapstick burglar, and then have Steve take his “one cool swing” with the Home Depot Excalibur.
+Five minutes later the party has agreed to lure an extradimensional predator with a boom box, trip it like a slapstick burglar, and then have Steve take his swing with the Home Depot Excalibur.

 Is it smart?
 Not really.
 Is it executable?
 Yes.
 That's the point.